shuleihen/YXHTTPSession/README.md

 YXHTTPSession is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-At the top fo the Podfile file, add private specs repo
+At the top of the Podfile file, add private specs repo

 ```ruby
 source https://github.com/CocoaPods/Specs